Sumba Surf & Travel Guide – Epic Island x Lux Hotels

 Beyond the rugged islet at Pantai Marosi is a reef break that gives makeable A-frames on both the left and the right, though the right is considerably better.
 When its big in the peak season here this one can be a frothing paddle out with some challenging duck dives in the absence of a good channel.

-That said, the people in the hotel cite their crowd control on the reef and community projects as good work things that balance it out, and the hotel is downright fantastic.
 The wave you get access to is also called God’s Left because it is pretty darn perfect on SW-S dry season middling swells, peaking off the point into a lovey spinning hollow section before mellowing out into a wall that really invites the turns.
+It really is perfect, and has goofies drooling the planet over!

 Wainukaka